Beergate: Durham event

 On 30 April 2021, six days before the 6 May 2021 Hartlepool by-election and local elections, Keir Starmer joined campaigning in Hull, then travelled to Durham, where he was to arrive at his hotel at 6:30 pm.
 He walked from there to join a Labour Party campaign team in local MP Mary Foy's office premises which form part of the Durham Miners' Hall.
 His deputy Angela Rayner, who had been campaigning in Hartlepool, arrived shortly before 7 pm, and with their aides they took part in an online event for members, gave approval to press releases, and filmed campaign videos.
 Foy joined them, with about four members of her team.
 In total there were 17 participants at the gathering.

 A Labour memo or operational note said takeaway food was to be ordered from a nearby curry house for a meal break, scheduled to be between 8:40 pm and 10 pm, and after this noted that Starmer would walk to his hotel, "End of visit".
 Starmer said takeaways were "brought in and at various points people went through to the kitchen, got a plate and had something to eat", then "got on with their work".

-Starmer said he continued work after the meal, and Labour had shown The Guardian documentation to support this.
+Starmer said he continued work after the meal, and Labour showed The Guardian documentation to support this.
 A time-stamped video showed Starmer being filmed to 9:07 pm, then WhatsApp group exchanges discussed editing the video as a International Workers' Day message.
 An aide who had been with Starmer sent the final edit at 1:56 am, possibly after returning to their hotel.
 A source said Starmer was given overnight briefing papers to prepare himself for a visit the next day to Liberty Steel in Hartlepool.
 During the evening, edits were made between 10:41 and 11:19 pm to a Google document script for filming there.

 By that date, UK COVID-19 pandemic levels had fallen, and the lockdown regulations, first introduced in March 2020, had been eased to "step two" rules.
 Indoor socialising was still banned, with exceptions for events "reasonably necessary" for work purposes, and where "the gathering is reasonably necessary for the purposes of campaigning in an election".
 The government had also issued guidance, which for election campaigning said "You should not meet with other campaigners indoors."
 Restaurants were only permitted to serve food outdoors for groups of up to six people or up to two households, and indoor service was not allowed.
 Starmer said this was part of the reason for getting a takeaway delivered.